Hurghada City Guide

 Weather and climate

-Hurghada enjoys a subtropical desert climate characterized by year-round sunshine and virtually no rainfall.
-Visitors can expect blue skies and dry heat, making it a premier destination for sun-seekers and divers alike.
+Hurghada enjoys a subtropical desert climate, characterized by year-round sunshine and virtually no rainfall.
+Visitors can expect a landscape where the arid desert meets the deep blue of the Red Sea under consistently clear skies.

 Safety considerations